 What Is The Difference Between A Ticket and A Reservation?

 Perhaps one of the most confusing parts of train travel in Italy is the difference between a ticket and a reservation.
 In short, you always need a ticket to get on a train.
 Some routes will require a reservation in addition to your ticket.
 Some routes will have reservations optional in addition to your ticket.
 And some routes will not have reservations available at all.

 The ticket you purchase in advance guarantees you the privilege of traveling between the two cities you choose.
 Depending on the route, it may not , however, specify the exact date, time, train, or seat.
 On the train schedule, you can find out whether a reservation is required, optional, or not available.
 Of course, if the reservation is required, you will want to purchase that in advance.
 You can do so online.
 If the reservation is optional, you can decide whether you want to guarantee yourself a spot on a specific train.
 If your travel is flexible and it’s not a peak holiday time, you may choose to forego the reservation, even if it is an option.

 High Speed and Long Distance Trains typically require reservations.
 However, Regional tickets you purchase online, such as the route from Rome to Florence shown above, will have a specific date and a window of time and do not require a reservation.
 When in doubt, go to a train station and speak with a ticket booth employee about the tickets you have purchased and whether or not a reservation is necessary.

 How Do I Validate My Ticket?

 Validation, however, is not required for all trains and routes.
-Additionally, validation is generally not required for digital tickets, only paper tickets you purchased from a train station.
+Additionally, validation is generally not required for digital tickets or tickets you printed at home, only paper tickets you purchased from a train station.
 Should you have any questions, employees are quite helpful.
 Simply show your ticket, whether digital or printed, and ask if validation is necessary.